Bodybuilder dies after celebrity Muay Thai match with ex-Singapore Idol contestant

-SINGAPORE (Reuters) - A Singaporean bodybuilder has died after a celebrity Muay Thai fight against former Singapore Idol contestant Steven Lim in the city-state, the event organiser and local media said.
+SINGAPORE, Sept 24 (Reuters) - A Singaporean bodybuilder has died after a celebrity Muay Thai fight against former Singapore Idol contestant Steven Lim in the city-state, local media reported.

 The match on Saturday was the 32-year-old Pradip Subramanian’s first Muay Thai fight, the Straits Times newspaper reported on Sunday.
 Subramanian was a late replacement for Lim’s original opponent, Sylvester Sim, who pulled out because of insurance issues.